bhauman/lein-figwheel/README.md

 reload them.

-There is also a figwheel client that you need to include into your ClojreScript project to start a process which listens for changes and reloads the files.
+There is also a figwheel client that you need to include into your ClojureScript project to start a process which listens for changes and reloads the files.

 The main motivation for lein-figwheel is to allow for the interactive